Nutritional value of parsley include its anti cancer and bruising properties.

 So, I've found a way to cheat.
 Make a parsley sauce by adding it to your salad dressing, whirr it up with the blender, and suddenly all the salad on the table is eaten with relish.
 And whilst you're stacking the dishwasher, your guest will whisper in your ear, what a delish sauce.
 What's in it?
 Why, parsley, of course.

 Aside: Avoid polyunsaturated oils, especially seed oils rich in omega 6 for your salad dressings.
 Why?
 Foods to reduce inflammation ... stick to olive oil; extra virgin.
 Add that to the nutritional value of parsley and avocado and you have a winner.

-Tabouli is a great Lebanese dish; make it in only ten minutes.
-They are loaded with the nutritional value of parsley and mint.
+Tabouli is a great Lebanese dish; you can make it in only ten minutes.
+It is loaded with the nutritional value of parsley and mint.
 Make sure you have them fresh from the garden; so easy to grow.